Veteran Salute: Byron Bayers raises top notch Hereford cattle after Air Force service

 Art and Elizabeth Bayers bought Polled Herefords from Henry Kuhlman in Nebraska and began raising registered cattle.

-Art, a homestead agent signed up Elizabeth, who traveled from Illinois with her sister to homestead in Montana.
+Art, a homestead agent, signed up Elizabeth, who traveled from Illinois with her sister to homestead in Montana.
 Then he married her, and together they raised 5 girls and a boy – Byron.
 The girls were Helen, Beatrice, Jeanne, Bertha and Wanda.
-The two eventually bought the ranch near Twin Bridges, which is not the original homestead site.
+The couple eventually bought a ranch near Twin Bridges, which is not the original homestead site.

 Byron was his dad's right-hand man and he recalls a time when he was about 12 years old that his dad sent him to Wyoming to buy a bull.
-The hired man drove.
+A hired man drove.

 "I came home with the check but not bull because I didn't like the bull.
 Dad was furious but I wasn't going to buy a bull I didn't like."